Databases - I

 |Informit Health Collection|

-Content includes research articles, reports and case studies of practical support to anyone studying or working in therapeutic, diagnostic and preventative health roles.
-Many titles included in the Collection are unavailable elsewhere online, including journals dedicated to specialist and current topics of interest such as ageing and age care, child health and breastfeeding, indigenous health issues, mental health and rehabilitation.
+Content includes full-text research articles, reports and case studies in the fields of therapeutic, diagnostic and preventative health.
+Specialist and current topics of interest include ageing and age care, child health and breastfeeding, indigenous health issues, mental health and rehabilitation.

 |Informit Humanities & Social Sciences Collection|